| |

 As an alternative, backward skip counting by 3 involves counting backward and removing three from each number to get the next one in the sequence.
 Beginning with 99, the sequence produced by backward skip counting by three looks like 99, 96, 03, 90, 87, and so on.

-Chart Skip Counting by 3
+Skip Counting by 3 on a 100s Chart

 Let’s highlight the results of this method in the table of numbers below now that we have learned how to skip count by 3.
 Three is the first number.
 We highlight the numbers 6, 9, 12, 15, and so on as we skip count by three.